kamilsmuga/oscon2017/README.md

 The demo will visualize actvity levels of projects OSCON 2017 speakers will talk about.
 'The formula' for the activity metric is:

 ```
-ACTIVITY = number of additions + number of deletions
+ACTIVITY = sum of: lines of code additions + deletions
+    + number of comments on Issues
+    + number of comments on PRs

-for the last 7 days of data
+for the last 7 days

 see: https://developer.github.com/v3/repos/statistics/#get-the-number-of-additions-and-deletions-per-week
 ```